rnemeth90/rnemeth90.github.io/content/posts/2024-12-05-dotnet-console-app-health-probe.md

 # Introduction

 This post covers a simple and efficient solution for implementing liveness probes in pods running console applications (think background services or utility DaemonSets).
-A common question in Kubernetes forums is:
+A common question I see in Kubernetes forums is:

     “How do I use health probes with console apps?”

-The typical responses often suggest: 1.
-Sidecar Container with HTTP Server: Requires coding the server, building a sidecar container, and managing additional infrastructure.
+The typical responses often suggest:

+1. Sidecar Container with HTTP Server: Requires coding the server, building a sidecar container, and managing additional infrastructure.
 While effective, this can be overkill for lightweight applications.
 2. Exec Probes with Shell Scripts: Feels hacky and can waste resources, depending on what the script does.

 Pods are meant to be lightweight, and both solutions can deviate from that principle.